LSeu-Open/AIEnhancedWork/README.md

 Text-to-video models **convert natural language descriptions into video sequences through multi-modal generation frameworks**, synthesizing temporal and spatial elements from textual inputs.

 > [!NOTE]
-> The models are ranked according to their **Elo scores (with higher scores indicating better performance)** from the [artificialanalysis.ai Video Generation Arena](https://artificialanalysis.ai/text-to-image/arena).
+> The models are ranked according to their **Elo scores (Higher score is better)** from the [artificialanalysis.ai Video Generation Arena](https://artificialanalysis.ai/text-to-image/arena).
 Please note that **Elo scores are subject to change** based on user votes and will be updated regularly to reflect the latest rankings.

 | Organization       | Best Model                                                                       | Elo score       | Licence         | Pricing   |
 |:------------------:|:---------------------------------------------------------------------------------|:---------------:|:---------------:|:---------------:|